 AADT volumes from the recently completed I-95 at Sunrise Boulevard Interchange Operational Analysis Report (IOAR) study were used as control totals and the rest of the AADTs for the I-95 mainline were developed by adding or subtracting ramp AADT volumes from the Broward Boulevard or Davie Boulevard interchanges.
-AADT volumes for 2020 and 2040 were developed in a similar manner.
+The Sunrise Boulevard IOAR can be found in Appendix B. AADT volumes for 2020 and 2040 were developed in a similar manner.
 Since traffic counts were not collected for I-95, data from sources such as the 2015 Florida Traffic Information DVD, I-95 ITS detector data, and the I-95 at Broward Boulevard Interchange Concept Development Report (CDR) was obtained and checked for consistency, accuracy, and reasonableness of estimated AADT volumes.
 Existing Year 2016 AADTs and Future Year 2020 and 2040 AADTs are displayed in Figure 4-1 through Figure 4-3.